GrilloPress/learning-middleman/00_introduction.md

 Before this he worked in publishing.

 If you have read a few tech books in the last five years you may have read a book either commissioned, edited or inspired by Andrew.
 Some of these books has Andrew's name in it, many don't.
-Of the all the books he has had some hand in, his favourite were a Python computer vision title, the first published ElasticSearch book, a few titles about data science using Scala and Python and a book about Java EE 6 which he rescued from being thrown away forever, even if he knew nothing about Java at the time.
+Of the all the books he has had some hand in, his favorite were a Python computer vision title, the first published ElasticSearch book, a few titles about data science using Scala and Python and a book about Java EE 6 which he rescued from being thrown away forever, even if he knew nothing about Java at the time.

 Andrew's primary programming languages are Ruby and PHP.